 Meadow.
-Meadow is fertile land where players build farms and plant olive trees, grapevines and orange trees.
-Sheep, goats and cattle also feed on meadow.
+Meadow is fertile land where players build farms and plant olive trees and grapevines.
+Sheep and goats also feed on meadow.
 Make sure that you set city resources if you want the player to be able to make use of meadow.